Prince Richard, Duke of Gloucester: Activities

-On 10 April 2008, the Duke of Gloucester was officially installed as inaugural Chancellor of the University of Worcester at a ceremony in Worcester Cathedral.
-In this role, the Prince officiates at degree ceremonies and major events, as well as promoting the university overseas.
+On 10 April 2008, the Duke of Gloucester was officially installed as inaugural Chancellor of the University of Worcester during a ceremony at Worcester Cathedral.
+In this role, he officiates at degree ceremonies and major events, as well as promoting the university overseas.
 The Duke carried out the first of these duties on 5 and 6 November 2008 at the Graduation Award Ceremonies.
-The Duke is also patron of the Severn Valley Railway and the Pestalozzi International Village Trust.
-He is patron of the British Homeopathic Association, a charity dedicated to the study, research and promotion of homeopathy.
-He shares a name with another Duke of Gloucester, Richard III, and has been the patron of the Richard III Society since 1980.
-He is also a member of the international advisory board of the Royal United Services Institute.
-Since 1972, the Duke has been a corporate member of the Royal Institute of British Architects.
-He is also an honorary fellow of the Institution of Structural Engineers.
-He has long been patron of the Richard III Society, sharing that monarch's forename and pre-reign title.
+The Duke is a patron of the Severn Valley Railway and the Pestalozzi International Village Trust.
+He is patron of the British Homeopathic Association.
+He shares a name with an earlier Duke of Gloucester, Richard III, and has been patron of the Richard III Society since 1980.
+He is a member of the international advisory board of the Royal United Services Institute.

-During 2009, the Duke became patron of the De Havilland Aircraft Heritage Centre in support of its bid to raise funds through private means and through a bid for Heritage Lottery Funding.
+During 2009, the Duke became patron of the de Havilland Aircraft Heritage Centre in support of its bid to raise funds through private means and through a bid for Heritage Lottery Funding.
 Other patronages include: British Society of Soil Science, the International Council on Monuments and Sites, Action on Smoking and Health, British Association of Friends of Museums, British Mexican Society, St Bartholomew's Hospital, as well as numerous other organisations and charities.
 In July 2011, the Duke visited the Isle of Man to meet with the representative of Manx National Heritage and the Council of Cancer Charities.
 On 8 November 2011, he opened the new Law School Building at the University of Hertfordshire on the de Havilland campus site of the former de Havilland Aircraft factory.
 On 19 March 2013, the Duke represented Elizabeth II at the Vatican for the inauguration of Pope Francis.

-On 11 March 2015, the Duke visited the Royal School Dungannon in Dungannon, County Tyrone, Northern Ireland, to celebrate their 400th anniversary since the founding of the school; presenting a commemorative plaque and raising an anniversary flag on the grounds.
+On 11 March 2015, the Duke visited the Royal School Dungannon in County Tyrone to celebrate the 400th anniversary of the founding of the school; presenting a commemorative plaque and raising an anniversary flag on the grounds.
 On 22 and 26 March 2015, the Duke represented the Queen at the ceremonies marking the reburial and commemorations of King Richard III in Leicester Cathedral.
 Richard III had held the title Duke of Gloucester before his ascension to the English throne.
 In March 2018, the Duke travelled to Malawi to attend the Commonwealth Day celebrations, and visited projects related to health services, wildlife, and climate change.
 He missed the celebrations in March 2022 after testing positive for COVID-19.

 On 14 September 2022, after the death of Queen Elizabeth II on 8 September, the Duke joined her children, grandsons, nephew, and son-in-law, in walking in the state cortege from Buckingham Palace to Westminster Hall, for her lying in state.

+In 2023 the Duke and Duchess of Gloucester attended the coronation of King Charles III and Queen Camilla in Westminster Abbey, and (in common with other working members of the royal family) took part in the Coronation Procession following the service.